 It worked out.
 I was successful in my classes and I graduated in the spring with my classmates.
 Certainly, it felt great, but I have since realized that it wasn’t necessarily what I was supposed to do.
 The best part was not, in fact, my last-second course correction toward my supposed destiny, but instead, finding passion and motivation in a mission.

 My experience taught me that I am responsible for creating my own mission, my own purpose.
 I laugh now because I realize that no matter what I would have majored in, I would have been fine.
 I’ve decided that my purpose is to make the world better for others, and there are a lot of ways I can do that.
 With Youth Frontiers, I get to do that every single day on our student retreats.

 At the start of this new year, I challenge you to discover your purpose — not in the way that I initially thought I should, but with your eyes wide open.
 Look in every direction, because you never know when a passion or calling will reveal itself to you.

-By Ally Baker, Youth Frontiers YCorps Intern
+By Ally Baker, Youth Frontiers YCorps Apprentice

 This year, on The Character Movement, we are trying something new.
 We’ll be delving into one of our retreat values each month, examining it on our blog and in our Character Challenges.
 This month’s theme is purpose.